 - 1. Develop problem solving skills

 - 2. Exercise creativity

-- 3. Explore interests
+- 3. Explore wider interests and application of Computer Science techniques

-A grade 7 in GCSE Computer Science.
+Grade 7 in GCSE Computer Science.

 - Fundamentals of programming

 - Fundamentals of data structures

 - Fundamentals of algorithms

 - Theory of computation

 - Fundamentals of data representation

 - Fundamentals of computer systems

 - Fundamentals of computer organisation and architecture

 - Consequences of uses of computing

 - Fundamentals of communication and networking

 - Fundamentals of databases

 - Big Data

 - Fundamentals of functional programming

 - Systematic approaches to problem solving